rwth-i6/i6_core/CONTRIBUTUNG.md

     1. Don't break a jobs hash
     2. Really don't break a jobs hash
     3. very strong preference to avoid config files / scripts in the recipe repo itself.
 Everything should be code
-    4. Jobs should be as deterministic as possible
+    4. Jobs have to be deterministic.
+Especially the code in the Job itself and the computed output (files).
+If this is not possible at all, please add a clear warning.
     5. `sh` function should definitely not be used